dell/omnia/docs/source/InstallationGuides/BuildingClusters/install_kubernetes.rst

 **Additional configurations for nvidia-device-plugin**

-After executing ``scheduler.yml`` or ``omnia.yml``, there are some manual steps which user needs to perform for nvidia device plugin to detect GPU on the nodes.
+After executing ``scheduler.yml`` or ``omnia.yml``, there are some manual steps which user needs to perform for the NVIDIA device plugin to detect GPU on the nodes.

-    * First, install nvidia-container-toolkit from `this link <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html>`_.
-This must be installed on servers running Nvidia GPU.
+    * First, install "nvidia-container-toolkit" from `this link <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html>`_.
+This must be installed on servers running NVIDIA GPUs.
     * As per the `nvidia-container-toolkit installation guide <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html>`_, follow the below steps based on the OS running on your cluster.

         **Steps for RHEL/Rocky Linux**

         1. Check the values of http_proxy and https_proxy environment variables from ``/opt/omnia/offline/local_repo_access.yml`` on the control plane.
-        2. SSH to node with the Nvidia GPU and set http_proxy environment variables.
+        2. SSH to node with the NVIDIA GPU and set http_proxy environment variables.
         3. Execute the following command:
             ::